banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 ### Templater Integration

 OneiroMetrics now standardizes on Templater for dynamic templates while providing fallbacks for users without Templater.
-For detailed Templater integration instructions, see the [Templater Integration Guide](./templater.md).

 #### With Templater (Recommended)